ylmrx/RX2AKA/README.md

 ## AKAI

-- If you're dealing with programs spanning drum-loop (or non-tonal stuffs, noise, spoken voice...) across keys, you'll want to disable the `"Key->Pitch"` setting at the bottom of the "Keyzone" tab.
+- If you're dealing with programs spanning drum-loop (or non-tonal stuffs, noise, spoken voice...) across keys, you'll want to disable the `"Key->Pitch"` setting at the bottom of the "keyzone" tab.
 - The whole things expect upper-case file names

 ## AKAI Ripping